 - Most agency blogs are boring.

 - Many client prospects are moving to podcasts and videos for their marketing information.

 OK, Back To You.
 Should You Maintain Your Advertising Agency Blog?
 Or, Get Real And Just Kill It.

 I look at a lot of advertising agency websites and their blogs.
 Many of the blogs are informative and brand building.
 However, way too many are just me-too blogs that actually deliver very little benefit to the agency.

-The benefits include the generation of incoming new client interest, showing that the agency Thinks Different (in a world of thousands of agency and advertising services options), helps sell the agency as being on top of the advertising market, reinforces current client perceptions, and demonstrates some personality and chutzpah.
+The benefits should, stress should include the generation of incoming new client interest, showing that the agency Thinks Different (in a world of thousands of agency and advertising services options), help sell the agency as being on top of the advertising market, reinforces current client perceptions, demonstrates that the agency get content marketing, and demonstrates some personality and chutzpah.
 I call the chutzpah part… being Unignorable.

 Start Here: Some Huge Blog Stats

 The world really does not need another blog.
 As Steven Pressfield says in the title of his must-read book: “Nobody Wants to Read Your Sh*t: Why That Is And What You Can Do About It”.

 To help put blogging in perspective, here are some numbers.

 How many blogs are there?
 From Hosting Tribunal: To date, there are over 1.6 billion websites in the world and more than 500 milion are recognized as blogs.
 Their authors account for over 2 million blog posts daily.